 Even the most severely depressed person has mixed feelings or are ambivalent about dying and most likely just wants to end the pain they are in, not their lives.
 Often times, if a person in crisis gets the professional help they need, they will never be suicidal again.
 Suicide can be prevented in most cases and any act of kindness has the potential to save a life.

-If you talk about suicide, you give people the idea to kill themselves.
+If you talk about suicide or ask someone if they are having thoughts about suicide, you will give people the idea to kill themselves.

 Only experts or professionals can prevent suicide.